 Power of Pictures

-CLPE’s Power of Pictures programme is back with a brand new author/illustrator leading the course, Joe Todd-Stanton!
-Over two and a half days, participants will work with Joe and CLPE’s Learning Programmes Leader, Charlotte Hacking, to learn about the craft of picturebook making in developing children as readers and writers with a greater depth of understanding about the writing process.
+CLPE’s Power of Pictures programme is back with another amazing author/illustrator leading the course, Emily Hughes!
+Over two and a half days, participants will work with Emily and CLPE’s Learning Programmes Leader, Charlotte Hacking, to learn about the craft of picturebook making in developing children as readers and writers with a greater depth of understanding about the writing process.

 Day One will focus on the importance of picturebooks as a vital part of children’s reading experiences across the primary years.
 Teachers will be trained in how to closely read illustration, looking at the techniques that published illustrators use to add depth to children’s understanding of the story in a picturebook.
-We will work with a focus text by Joe Todd-Stanton, A Mouse Called Julian, and investigate approaches that can be used within the classroom to develop children’s inference, deduction and to be critically reflective about a text and its impact on the reader.
+We will work with a focus text Wild by Emily Hughes, and investigate approaches that can be used within the classroom to develop children’s inference, deduction and to be critically reflective about a text and its impact on the reader.
 Teachers will also learn how to convey meaning in words and illustrations of their own, investigating the impact of drawing as a means of communicating and sharing ideas as part of the writing process.

-Detailed teaching plans, a copy of A Mouse Named Julian (Flying Eye) and access to a suite of video resources will be provided to support teachers to use the books and develop children’s independent writing back in their own classrooms with age appropriate materials to support all children from Nursery through to Year 6 between the course days.
+Detailed teaching plans and access to a suite of video resources will be provided to support teachers to use the books and develop children’s independent writing back in their own classrooms with age appropriate materials to support all children from Nursery through to Year 6 between the course days.

 The last half day will support participants in evaluating their learning from the course days, investigating ways of developing successful approaches that have enabled readers and writers across the curriculum.
 Teachers will share examples of the work their classes have produced and will consider the impact the work has had on different learners.
 We will investigate the wider benefits of children being more visually literate, including how to develop news literacy in the current climate.
 Teachers will leave the course will a clear plan of how to develop their learning to make a wider impact across their school.